Belgium is renowned for making the best wristwatches, the most delicious chocolate, and some of the best beer in the world.

-But you probably didn’t know that a lot of international students choose this European country for their Master’s degrees, after considering the tuition fees, the geographical location and the amalgam of cultures.
+But you probably didn’t know that a lot of international students choose this European country for their Master’s degrees, after considering the tuition fees, the geographical location, and the amazing variety of cultures and languages.

-If you wish to study here, though, you should take into account the whole application process.
-Luckily for you, we are here to help.
+If you want to study in Belgium, you should learn more about the university application process.
+Luckily for you, we are here to help!

 Belgium has some of the best-ranked universities in the world.
-Seeing how the name of your institution may count on your CV, we recommend one of them.
-A short list of the best of them is:
+Seeing how the name of your institution may count on your CV, here are a few academic institutions we recommend:

 - University of Leuven